mkrul/rails_code_challenge/README.md

 1) clone the repo to your local machine
     - ex: (git clone git@github.com:mkrul/rails_code_challenge.git)
 2) navigate to the newly cloned repository
-3) type 'rails db:migrate' to set up the structure for the database
+3) type "rails db:migrate" to set up the structure for the database
+4) type "bundle install" to install all of the gems
-4) after the migration has run, type 'rails server' to start the server
+4) after the migration has run, type "rails server" to start the server
-5) open a browser and type 'localhost:3000' into the URL bar
+5) open a browser and type "localhost:3000" into the URL bar

 # Use Instructions